DamienFruleux/ZCU111-Doc/1-AXI_DMA.md

 In practice, for the AXI4 (MM) and AXI4-Lite interfaces, it is necessary to read or write in the registers provided at right addresses.
 For the AXI4-Stream interface, it is necessary to use a DMA.

-# Technical Characteristics of DMA
+# 3- Technical Characteristics of DMA

 ![DMA](./images/DMA.png?raw=true "AXI DMA Controller Xilinx IP")

-## Maximum size of a transfert
+## A- Maximum size of a transfert

 The maximum width of buffer length register is **2<sup>26</sup>-1 bytes**.
 This means that a DMA transfert cannot contain more than **64 MB - 1 (or 64 Mo - 1)** of data (this is a hardware limit of the Xilinx IP).